Starting a million conversations, Rush and Ball emitting vocal vibrations, left coast to right coast.

 They're all over the Middle East.

-In the midst of people protesting against their own governments for whatever reason.
+Egypt, Libya, bordering nations, if you will, border states, desperate to find support for President Obama in the midst of people protesting against their own governments for whatever reason.

 So it's February 11th, nearly two weeks ago, live in Cairo.

-And President Obama say that America will support Egypt if it wants help and assistance and hopes that there'll be a good transition for jobs for the young people.
+The United States international community just listened to President Obama say that America will support Egypt if it wants help and assistance and hopes that there'll be a good transition for jobs for the young people.

 What would your message be for President Obama?

-Any uh country, for the people, not for it, or hey Ahmed, when you say that you don't know actually who he supports, he supports himself.
+Hey, Ahmed, when you say that you don't know actually who he supports, he supports himself.

 Looks at everything through that prism.

-So okay, there's our old buddy Nick Robertson.
+So, okay, there's our old buddy Nick Robertson.

 What is your message for President Obama?